 What do fruit flies look like?

-Fruit flies can easily be identified by their very small size; adults only grow to be about 1/8th of an inch in length.
+Fruit flies can easily be identified by their very small size.
+Adults only grow to be about 1/8 of an inch in length.
 While too small to distinguish their color with the naked eye, they are usually brown, tan, or black.
 Some have distinctive red eyes and others have darker colored eyes.
-Their larvae are about 1/4 to 3/8 of an inch long, nearly white, eyeless, legless, and their body tapers towards the pointed head from the larger rear segment.
-The larvae head contains 2 dark mouth hooks.
+The larvae are about 1/4 to 3/8 of an inch long, nearly white, eyeless, legless, and their bodies taper towards their pointed heads from their larger rear segments.
+The larva head contains 2 dark mouth hooks.

 Where are fruit flies found?